xullnn/ls_pull_over_push/170/readme.md

 67. Why should we isolate data from different environments?
 What's the general idea to do this?

-In general isolating data from different environments can prevent operations under different environments from affecting the data of each other.
+In general, isolating data from different environments can prevent operations under different environments from affecting the data of each other.

 There are several reasons to do so.
 - if we use the same file/database/space to store data used in different environments(development, test, production)